zeitmaschinen/figma-mcp-server/README.md

 ### Step 2: Extract project files

-1. Locate the downloaded ZIP file: `figma-mcp-server.zip`
+1. Locate the downloaded ZIP file: `figma-mcp-server-main.zip`
 2. **Right-click** on the ZIP file
 3. Choose **"Extract All..."** (Windows) or **"Unzip"** (Mac)
 4. Choose a location (for example, /Documents/ folder)
 5. Click **"Extract"**

-You should now have a folder called `figma-mcp-server` with these files inside:
+You should now have a folder called `figma-mcp-server-main` with these files inside:

 ```
-/figma-mcp-server/
+/figma-mcp-server-main/
 ├── src/         (source code for reference)
 │   └── server.ts
 ├── .env         (you'll add your Figma token here)
 ├── .gitignore
+├── package.json
 ├── package-lock.json
-├── package.json
 └── tsconfig.json
 ```